smgwaltney/syslib-2/README.md

-# syslib-2
+# Systems Librarianship

-notes on sytems librarianship
+Notes on sytems librarianship

+Using this to show how to create a GitHub repo and to use Git on the commandline